-Burmese food has a bit of a Marmite effect on tourists; some can't get enough, others just can't get it...
+Burmese food has a bit of a Marmite effect on tourists; some can't get enough, others just don't get it...

 But with a little bit of homework, and some help with pronunciation, it's possible to eat like a Burmese king and enjoy it.